bcpki/bitcoin/README.md

 We have patched the bitcoind to handle certificates, submit signatures to the blockchain, verify certificates against the blockchain, pay directly to certificates (with various payment methods), revoke certificates.
 Signatures in the blockchain are stored entirely in the UTXO set (i.e. the unspend, unprunable outputs).
-This seems to make signature lookup and verification reasonably fast: it took us 10s in the mainnet test we performed, and is instant on the testnet.
+This seems to make signature lookup and verification reasonably fast: it took us 10s in the mainnet test we performed (lookup is instant on the testnet, of course).

 Payment methods include: static bitcoin addresses, client-side derived payment addresses (pay-to-contract), pay-to-contract with multisig destinations (P2SH)